Sunny1404/Sunny1404/README.md

 - 👋 Hi, I’m SOURAJYOTI GIRI
-- 🌱 I’m currently learning React And Javascript
+- 🌱 I’m eager to code and develop
 -     code to debug
 - 📫 How to reach me ...Social media handles: Instagram
 - 😄 Pronouns: ...